Slendergo/ROTMG-X34.2.1/README.md

 - [ ] Change the message datatypes to be simpler to understand for newbies
 - [ ] Fix any remaining bugs
 - [ ] Create a simplistic base Server Side API and GameServer
+- [ ] Try unobfuscate local variables where i can

 # Requirements
 - Visual Studio 2021